-3. Practical skills
+3. Practical Skills

 The acquisition of research skills is central to the learning strategy of the programme.
 Initiative and independence are fostered throughout, and develop incrementally as the course progresses.
 Emphasis is placed on guided, self-directed and student-centred learning, with increasing independence of approach, thought and process.

 Learners are encouraged to plan their own work schedules and are required to meet strict deadlines.
-Diaries of work may be required in some modules, particularly project-based modules.
-Learners undertake a Honours Research Project (four options).
+Learners undertake a Honours Reseach Project (four options).

-4. Transferable/key skills
+4. Transferable/Key Skills

-Transferable/key skills are core to the learning strategy of the programme.
-They are pervasive, and are incorporated into modules and assessments as appropriate, eg teamworking skills are fostered via seminars and other group-work.
+Transferable/core competencies are core to the learning strategy of the programme.
+They are pervasive, and are incorporated into modules and assessments as appropriate, e.g. team-working skills are fostered via seminars and other group-work.